ddnexus/pagy/docs/how-to.md

 You can avoid the warning adding it to the `brakeman.ignore` file.
 More details [here](https://github.com/ddnexus/pagy/issues/243) and [here](https://github.com/presidentbeef/brakeman/issues/1519).

-## Handle Pagy::RangeError exceptions
+## Raise Pagy::RangeError exceptions

-Pass a out-of-range `:page` number and Pagy will raise a `Pagy::RangeError` exception.

-This often happens because users/clients paginate over the end of the record set or records go deleted and a user went to a stale page.
+With the OFFSET pagination technique, it may happen that the users/clients paginate over the end of the record set or records go deleted and a user went to a stale page.

-You can handle the exception by using the `:range_rescue` varisble which provides a few easy and ready to use solutions for a few common cases, or you can rescue the exception manually and do whatever fits you better.

-Here are a few options for manually handling the error in apps:

-- Do nothing and let the page render a 500
-- Rescue and render a 404
-- Rescue and redirect to the last known page (Notice: the `:range_rescue` option provides the same behavior without redirecting)
+By default, Pagy doesn't raise any exceptions for requesting an out-of-range page.
+Instead, it does not retrieve any records and serves the UI navigators as usual, so the user can click to a different page.

+Sometimes you may want to take a diffrent action, so you can set the `raise_range_error: true` option, and `rescue` it and do whatever fits your app better.
+For example:

 ```ruby controller
 rescue_from Pagy::RangeError, with: :redirect_to_last_page